 Funding is involved in every aspect of your business.
-You want to launch a startup?
+Do you want to launch a startup?
 You’ve launched it and now you want to take it to the next level?
 You need a money influx to kick start everything, but you lack the capital, which may be a bit intimidating.

 1. Venture capitalists